-We have included a graph showing the year-end closing value of the Index for each year from 1947 through 2002 and a table and a graph showing the month-end closing values of the Index from January 1995 through January 2003 in the section entitled "The Index-Historical Data on the Index" in this prospectus supplement.
-This historical information has been provided to help you evaluate the behavior of the Index in various economic environments.
-You should note however, that past performance of the Index is not necessarily indicative of how the Index will perform in the future.
+We have provided a table and a graph showing the closing values of the Index on the last business day of each month from January 1997 through October 2002 and a graph showing the closing values on the last business day of each year from 1946 to 2001 as published by Dow Jones.
+You can find this information in the section entitled "The Index-Historical data on the Index" in this prospectus supplement.
+We have provided this historical information to help you evaluate the behavior of the Index in various economic environments; however, past performance of the Index is not necessarily indicative of how the Index will perform in the future.